-Attending students obtain an overview of current research done by our master students in LST and Chemistry.
+Attending students obtain an overview of current research done by our master's students in LST and Chemistry.

-Attendance of an independent jury at the thesis talks allows the exam committee to monitor the equivalence and uniformity of the grading of research projects in the institute.
+Attendance of an independent jury at the Thesis Talks allows the Board of Examiners to monitor the equivalence and uniformity of the grading of research projects in different groups in the institute.

-For embargoed research the mentor must request an exemption for a public presentation of the thesis talk addressed to the educational director of the program.
+For embargoed research, the mentor must request an exemption for a public presentation of the Thesis Talk addressed to the educational director of the programme.

 All students are required to attend at least 10 Thesis Talks during their master's.
 The attendance list can be downloaded here and should be signed by a staff member at each attended Thesis Talk.